seregazhuk/seregazhuk.github.io_old/_posts/2019-02-18-restful-api-with-reactphp-and-mysql.md

 {% endhighlight %}

 This makes the controller even more readable.
 Then we move back to the main script and replace functions with objects.
-And don't forget to create an instance of `Users` class and pass it inside the closure.

 {% highlight php %}
 <?php